 2. Digital Thermometer

-The modern digital thermometer includes steel and laser ones. they’re easy to read, and take a shorter time to read.
-Most of them do not have any built-in clip and cannot be calibrated.
+The modern digital thermometer includes steel and laser ones.
+They’re easy to read and take less time to read.
+Most of them do not have a built-in clip and cannot be calibrated.

 Highlighted Features